1. Description and concept for ISST – Schroth Therapist course

-Specific physical therapy is also indicated for patients in brace and for patients indicated for surgery or after surgery.
+Specific physical therapy indicated for patients in a brace and patients reported for surgery or after surgery.

-Therapist learn to define their role as team players in an interdisciplinary network with physicians, surgeons, orthopaedic technicians (orthotists), parents, patients, psychologists.
+Therapists learn to define their role as team players in an interdisciplinary network of physicians, surgeons, orthopedic technicians (orthotists), parents, patients, psychologists.

 - Basics: Aetiology, biomechanical concept, vicious cycle-concept, progression, postural imbalance, function and structure, brace, surgery

-- Medical assessment: Visual-manual examination, therapy protocol, X-ray evaluation, scoliometer, functional tests
+- Medical assessment: Visual-manual examination, a therapy protocol, X-ray evaluation, scoliometer, functional tests

 - Classification: Schroth, King, Rigo, Lenke

-- Specific mobilisation: Passive: specific manual techniques: side bending, tilt, side shift, derotation, sagittal realignment
+- Specific mobilisation: Passive, assistive, active specific manual techniques: side bending, tilt, side shift, derotation, sagittal realignment

 - Breathing therapy: Corrective breathing: a specific internal detorsional force to reverse scoliotic features and mobilize restrictive chest dysfunctions

-- 3D stabilisation: Exercises in the treatment of idiopathic scoliosis, from positioning to auto-self-correction
+- 3D stabilization: Exercises in the treatment of idiopathic scoliosis, from positioning to auto-self-correction

-- Activities of daily living: Posture variations, easy approaches for leisure, helping to avoid progression and reduce asymmetric loading – instructions for working with basic tension and balancing exercises
+- Activities of daily living: Posture variations, natural approaches for leisure, helping to avoid progression and reduce asymmetric loading – instructions for working with Basic Tension and balancing exercises

-- Sagittal correction: Correction in the sagittal plane, easy to apply and important for spinal stability especially in the lumbar area
+- Sagittal correction: Correction in the sagittal plane, easy to apply and essential for spinal stability especially in the lumbar area

 - Exercises with the brace: Multidisciplinary concept including bracing